CybersecurityForDemocracy/tiktok-library/README.md

 # Basic CLI usage

 1. This library requires TikTok Research API access.
 It does not provide any access by itself.
 2. Create a new file `secrets.yaml` in the root folder you are running code from (you can specify a different file with `--api-credentials-file`).
 View the `sample_secrets.yaml` file for formatting.
-The client_id, client_secret and client_key are required.
+The client_secret and client_key are required.
 The library automatically manages the access token and refreshes it when needed.
 3. View the `ExampleInterface.ipynb` for a quick example of interfacing with it for small queries.

 ## Querying